Discussing Mobile OS User Experience

 Apple is by far not the inventor of most of the features in the iOS.
 They were “borrowed” from existing or other already forgotten mobile operating systems and software.
-However, It the company has managed to bundle these functionality in the best way in comparison to its competitors.
+However, the company has managed to bundle these functionalities in the best way in comparison to its competitors.

 User Needs and Platform Objectives

 I also frequently ask smartphone users in my environment to share their perception of the user experience their platform offers.
-So far, the most agreeable experiences were shared by iOS users.
-But this could easily be the Apple fan boy syndrome everyone is talking about.
+So far, most agreeable experiences were shared by iOS users.
+But this could easily be the Apple fanboy syndrome everyone is talking about.
 This is hardly a benchmark I’d prefer to use.

 I wrote above “iOS 7 rules them all for now” mainly because this is an ever-changing environment.
-Nokia sells Windows Phone based handsets with an insane quarter-to-quarter growth.
-The same goes for Android-based devices of ZTE, Huawei and Xiaomi, leaving alone Samsung and HTC, which have an established market share already.
-All this will further push Windows Phone and Android design into a better shape when it comes to user experience.
+Nokia sells Windows Phone-based handsets with an insane quarter-to-quarter growth.
+The same goes for Android-based devices of ZTE, Huawei, and Xiaomi, leaving alone Samsung and HTC, which have an established market share already.
+All this will further push Windows Phone and Android design into better shape when it comes to user experience.
 After all, the user has to be satisfied.
-Which basically means better and better user experience will be expected from these platforms and respectively form the competitors’ ones.
+This basically means better and better user experience will be expected from these platforms and respectively form the competitors’ ones.